HadrianDeveloper/callbacks-and-node-https/README.md

 # Project structure

+## data-fetching
+Using Node:http module fetching data from Northcoder's API, and saving them locally as JSON files.

 ## http-server
-A Node:http web server that serves local JSON data.
-Separation of concerns the DRY principle achieved through the implementation of the MVC model.
+A Node:http web server that serves the aforementioned JSON file data.
+Separation of concerns and the DRY principle achieved through the implementation of the MVC fromework.

-# Introduction
+# Project Overview

-On day 1 you'll fetch data from the server about the northcoders and store it locally.
-On day 2 we'll leak this data to the world and create our own web server that will respond with the data we collected.
+In this project, I fetch data from a server about Northcoders and store it locally.
+I then leak this data to the world by creating a node:http web server that will respond with the data collected.

-## Day 1

-### Core Tasks
+### Part 1 - Data fetching
 1. Use node's HTTP module to retrieve a list of all the available people at the following end point: `https://nc-leaks.herokuapp.com/api/people`.

 2. Once you have the list of people.
 Find all of the northcoders from the list and save their data to a file.